root-project/root/tree/ntuple/v7/doc/tuning.md

 The default should work well in the majority of cases.
 In general, larger clusters provide room for more and larger pages and should improve compression ratio and speed.
-However, clusters also need to be buffered during write and (partially) during read, so larger cluster increase the memory footprint.
+However, clusters also need to be buffered during write and (partially) during read, so larger clusters increase the memory footprint.

 A second option in `RNTupleWriteOptions` specifies the maximum uncompressed cluster size.
 The default is 512MiB.